 Arethusa’s Dairy Farm, Creamery and Wine Bar are all located in Historic Litchfield, Connecticut.

 Gift Certificates can be requested by entering your information below; we will contact you for payment information.
-Or you can call us at 860.567.0043 to purchase a gift certificate over the phone.
+You can also call us at 860.567.0043 to purchase a gift certificate over the phone.